Usurer/gallery.service/notes.md

     }
 ```

+`builder.Services.Configure` has an overload that accepts 'The name of the options instance' as one of the parameters and I don't know
+what is it supposed to mean.
+When I put just a random string there, the configuraion was empty.

 Another interesting thing I've found is about `WebApplicationOptions.ApplicationName`
 It cannot be some random name you'd like, because of the following code from the `HostingHostBuilderExtensions.ApplyDefaultAppConfiguration`